tstellar/llvm-project/llvm/docs/BuildingADistribution.rst

 One of the most powerful features of LLVM is its library-first design mentality and the way you can compose a wide variety of tools using different portions of LLVM.
 Even in this situation using *BUILD_SHARED_LIBS* is not supported.
-If you want to distribute LLVM as a shared library for use in a tool, the recommended method is using *LLVM_BUILD_LLVM_DYLIB*, and you can use *LLVM_DYLIB_COMPONENTS* to configure which LLVM components are part of libLLVM.
+If you want to distribute LLVM as a shared library then distribute the libLLVM.so library.

 Options for Optimizing LLVM
 ===========================